Auzzy/pyinq/docs/src/source/bettertests.rst

                         num, prev_diff = next_num, diff

         @afterModule
-        def tear_down_module():
+        def teardown_module():
                 global fib
                 del fib

-Each of these fixtures will only run once, before anything else in the module is run, and after everything else has finished running.
+:func:`setup_module` and :func:`teardown_module` will both only run once; before anything else in the module is run, and after everything else has finished running, respectively.
 Thus, if there is program state that will not change throughout the module, module-level fixtures can set this up.

+Important notes
+^^^^^^^^^^^^^^^

+* If a test fails and an :func:`after` fixture is defined, that fixture *will still execute*.
+It is intended to reset the test environment, and so should undo any damage the test may have caused.
+Additionally, it should not be adverseley affected by a failed test.

+* In the event that an error occurs in a fixture, how it's handled depends on if it's a 'before' or 'after' fixture.

+  * In an 'after' function, the fixture immediately terminates,a nd execution moves on to the next test.
+If the next test triggers another 'after' function, it is run normally.
+  * In a 'before' function, the current test will be skipped, as will any 'before' and 'after' functions below it.
+However, the corresponding 'after' function and any 'after functions' above it will still execute.
+For example, if an error occurs in a :func:`beforeModule` function, the :func:`before` fixture and :func:`after` fixture will be skipped, along with the test itself.
+But the :func:`afterModule` fixture will still run.

-Note that fixtures do not need to appear in any particular order.
+* Fixtures do not need to appear in any particular order.
 PyInq knows when to run each fixture based on its type, not on its physical location.
 You may want to keep a specific order to make it easier for you to read, but it make no difference to PyInq.

-Also, fixtures do not need to appear in pairs.
-A :func:`before` may appear without a :func:`after`, and vice versa.
+* Fixtures need not appear in pairs. :func:`before` may appear without :func:`after`, and vice versa.
+When it comes time to run the omitted fixture, it will simply be skipped.

-Additionally, you may mix fixture types all you wish.
-That is, a file may have both test-level and module-level fixtures.

-And finally, a single module should not contain multiple fixtures of the same type (ie two functions marked with :func:`before`).
+* Mixing fixture types is not only allowed; it's encouraged, A file may have both test-level and module-level fixtures.
+However, a single module should not contain multiple fixtures of the same type (ie two functions marked with :func:`before`).
 In the case that this occurs, the behavior is undefined.

 .. _test_classes:

 Test Classes
 ------------

 A test class is a group of functions, organized into a Python class, which will be run together.
-They should have some reason to be grouped together, most often that they are testing the same unit in your project.
+They should be grouped together for a reason, most often that they are testing the same unit in your project.

 To denote a test class, decorate your class with the :func:`testClass` tag, and put your tests in it.
 Without this tag, the behavior of the tests within that class is undefined.